DPickei/DPickei.github.io/_posts/2024-06-03-Nonprofit-data-aggregator.md

 The columns above represent data points currently collected.
 However, any element within the 990 XML files can be extracted.

 ## Why was this tool made?
-This tool was made to allow for comprehensive collection of data that nonprofits disclose.
+This tool was made to allow comprehensive collection of data that nonprofits disclose.

 The existing [API](https://projects.propublica.org/nonprofits/api) from [ProPublica](https://www.propublica.org/) carries two restrictions that served as inspiration for the creation of this tool.

-1. Rate limits on the amount of requests that can be made
+1. Rate limits on the amount of requests that can be made.

 2. Limited elements can be captured by the API.
-Parsing the XML files directly allows the user to filter and collect 990 data based on any attribute a nonprofit discloses in their 990.
+Parsing the XML files directly allows the user to filter and collect 990 data based on any attribute a nonprofit discloses in its 990.

 ## How to use

-See [here](https://github.com/DPickei/nonprofit_data_scraper) for the project repository
+See [here](https://github.com/DPickei/nonprofit_data_scraper) for the project repository.